NSW Sustaining the Basin: Irrigated Farm Modernisation

 Communication to eligible participants regarding the publication of the STBIFM market multiplier

-The Australian Government recently released their Water recovery strategy for the Murray Darling Basin.
-This document shows the average market multiples for all major infrastructure projects funded by the Australian Government, including the STBIFM program.
+The Australian Government’s Water recovery strategy for the Murray Darling Basin, is a document showing the average market multiples for all major infrastructure projects funded by the Australian Government (including the STBIFM program).
 In addition, average market prices are available to the public.